jlpteaching/ECS154B/syllabus/syllabus.md

 The final will be cumulative during the final time and will use the full 2 hours.

-#### Midterm 1: January 31
+#### Midterm: February 10

-The first midterm is on Thursday, January 31, from 3:10 - 4:00 PM in 6 Olson.
+The first midterm is on Monday, February 31, from 4:10 - 5:00 PM.
 You are allowed **one** 8.5" x 11" sheet of *handwritten* notes.

-The first midterm will cover technology, performance and CPU design basics.
+The first midterm will cover technology, performance and CPU design.

-#### Midterm 2: February 28

-The second midterm is on Thursday, February 28, from 3:10 - 4:00 PM in 6 Olson.
-You are allowed **one** 8.5" x 11" sheet of *handwritten* notes.

-The second midterm will cover pipelined CPU design, memory technology, and memory hierarchy.
+This is chapters 1 and 4 of the textbook.

 #### Final: March 20

-The final is on Wednesday, March 20, from 1:00 - 3:00 PM in 176 Chemistry.
+The final is on Wednesday, March 20, from 10:30 AM - 12:30 PM <location TBD>.
 You are allowed **two** 8.5" x 11" sheets of *handwritten* notes.

-The final will be cumulative with a focus on coalescing the knowledge gained throughout the quarter.
+The final will be have a focus on the second half of the class (chapters 5 and the parts of chapter 6 we cover).
+However, much of this depends on understanding the first half of the class, and the final will have "coalescing" questions which require you to understand everything we've covered over the quarter.

 ## Reading List and Schedule